A Short Introduction to the History of Military Music

 The Band of the Royal Marines Commando Training Centre Royal Marines

 In the Royal Air Force, the Central Band and College Band were formed on 1st April 1920, based at Uxbridge and Cranwell respectively.
-At one time the service had ten established bands but things have now gone full circle and there are once again just the bands at Uxbridge and Cranwell, albeit with two bands at the latter location.
+At one time the service had ten established bands but these have now been reduced to two bands at Northolt and another at Cranwell:

 The Royal Military School of Music, Kneller Hall